Skip to content

 Request limits

-When you exceed the rate limit, requests return HTTP 429.
-Implement exponential backoff: wait 1s, then 2s, then 4s before retrying.
+When you exceed the limit, requests return HTTP 429 until the window rolls over.
+Honour Retry-After, and back off exponentially — 1s, then 2s, then 4s — for any 5xx.

 08. Getting API Access